“If you don’t become the ocean, you’ll be seasick every day.” ~ Leonard Cohen (from the poem Good Advice for Someone Like Me)

 stars, lie back, and the sea will hold you.

 When we can find a sense of the ocean that we are, we can meet our vulnerable, human self with a deep love.
-This is one of the most powerful aspects of self-compassion ~ to recognize that we are both: we are the vulnerable human and the ocean, at the same time, meeting.
+This is what we talked about in group last week, and I believe that it’s one of the most powerful aspects of self-compassion: to recognize that we are both; we are the vulnerable human and the ocean, at the same time, meeting.